panoptic-labs/docs/docs/developers/V1.0/types/library.TokenIdLibrary.md

 ### clearLeg

-Clear a leg in an option position with index `i`.
+Clear a leg in an option position at `legIndex`.

 *set bits of the leg to zero.
 Also sets the optionRatio and asset to zero of that leg.*